Budgeting & Saving

 Generally, truly essential spending is limited to that required to feed, house and clothe you and your family.

-However, we all like the occasional treat and it’s up to you to decide what is important to your lifestyle, so factor these in when considering your budget – this will also helps avoid sudden spending blow-outs.
+However, we all like the occasional treat and it’s up to you to decide what is important to your lifestyle, so factor these in when considering your budget – this also helps avoid sudden spending blow-outs.

 Set a savings goal

 How much can you afford to regularly save?
-If you are wanting to buy a home – your best option is work out your likely mortgage repayment costs along with insurance and rate costs, less your current rent costs.
+If you are wanting to buy a home, your best option is work out your likely mortgage repayment costs along with insurance and rate costs, less your current rent costs.
 Being able to prove to the bank that you can sustain the additional costs will be a benefit when applying for a mortgage.

 Remember to be realistic with your plan – you must still allow yourself some luxuries – if you don’t you may find it just too hard and give up.